MelihGulum/ASL-Recognition-CNN-OpenCV/README.md

 Now, it is time for the ***real-time*** predictions.
 But there was a problem.
 Hand detection is not simple as face detection nor common.
 To overcome this difficulty, I first detected the hand from the camera (hand_detection.py).
 Then CNN is implemented to the OpenCV.
 But predictions were way ridiculous.
 Here is the reason of it :point_down: :

-* I thought that if ı make the sign to the window (which is opened by Opencv), model can easily predict.
+* I thought that if i make the sign to the window (which is opened by Opencv), model can easily predict.
 But it didn't turn out the way I thought.
 Because model took whole the window as an input.
 Including myself, door etc.
 * Then the idea of drawing a square came to my mind.
 Unfortunately that's a another fail.
 Model took the whole window again.
-* Finally ı managed the crop the square.
+* Finally i managed the crop the square.
 That's why prediction only works in the square.

 <p align="center">